jmend736/todo-lisp/README.md

 - Uses dependencies and a scheduling heuristic to calculate task order
 - Builds a schedule consisting of a list of "work blocks"

 The scheduler iteratively solves the "knapsack problem" with the added constraint that after a Task is fully completed, new Tasks may become available according to the dependency tree.
-It also allows the user to customize how many hours of work happen per day of the week, how regularly they want a break (e.g. 15 minutes of break per 3 hours of work), and the maximum amount of time they want to spend on any task on a given day.
+It also allows the user to customize how many hours of work happen per day of the week and how regularly they want a break (e.g. 15 minutes of break per 3 hours of work).

+**~~maximum amount of time they want to spend on any task on a given day.~~**

+Note: while this feature was originally planned and is supported by the parser, it was never implemented on the scheduler due to time constraints.

 ### Interface